-“What do you see?”
-He turned her, knew he was breathing hard.
-“I see a beautiful woman.
-What the hell do you see?”
+"What do you see?"
+He turned her and knew he was breathing hard.
+"I see a beautiful woman.
+What the hell do you see?"

-“You make me that way.”
-She pulled him to her, kissed him frantically.
+"Us.
+I see us."
+She pulled him to her and kissed him frantically.
 She was ripping off his uniform, and he had her bottoms off in record time, and then he had her up on the dresser, pushing into her as if he could lose himself in her.

 He reached between them, touched her the way she liked and she was gone, calling his name out loudly as she came, holding on to him, her short fingernails raking the skin of his back as she held on while he finished.

-He leaned against her, both of them panting, and she pulled her hand away, seemed dismayed to find blood.
+He leaned against her, both of them panting, and she pulled her hand away and seemed dismayed to find blood.

 "Oh, Jim, I'm sorry."

 "Don't be.
 Battle scars."
 He grinned and went back to nuzzling her neck.
 "I love you."